shrwnsan/2048-game-windsurf/README.md

 - 📱 Responsive design - works on both desktop and mobile
 - 🎯 Touch and swipe support for mobile devices
 - 🎨 Beautiful color scheme matching the original game
-- 📊 Score tracking
+- 📊 Score tracking with best score persistence
+- 🎉 Celebration effects on reaching 2048
+- ⚙️ Customizable settings:
+  - Animation speed control
+  - Confetti effect toggle
+- 🔄 Game state management:
+  - "Game Over" detection
+  - "You Win" celebration
+  - Continue playing after winning
+- 💫 Enhanced visual feedback:
+  - Tile movement preview
+  - Merge possibility indicators
+  - Direction hints while dragging
+- 🖼️ Custom favicon

 ## How to Play

 1. Use arrow keys (↑ ↓ ← →) or swipe gestures to move tiles
+2. Click and drag tiles to preview movements
-2. Tiles with the same number merge when they collide
+3. Tiles with the same number merge when they collide
-3. After each move, a new tile appears (2 or 4)
+4. After each move, a new tile appears (2 or 4)
-4. Combine tiles to reach 2048!
+5. Combine tiles to reach 2048!

 ## Getting Started